Who am I?

 You are not your job, you’re not how much money you have in the bank.
 You are not the car you drive.
 You’re not the contents of your wallet.
 You are not your fucking khakis.
 You are all singing, all dancing crap of the world.” ~ Fight Club

-I am a simple human being who also happens to be a neuroscientist (5th year of PhD) with average intellect, high curiosity & enthusiasm, a teacher at heart, loves (reading/discussing books, travelling, good food), open science enthusiast, tech lover and atheist
+I am a simple human being who also happens to be a neuroscientist with average intellect, high curiosity & enthusiasm, a teacher at heart, loves (reading/discussing books, travelling, good food), open science enthusiast and a tech lover.

 This is me taking control — from Sloan, from the Fraternity, from Janice, from billing reports, from ergonomic keyboards, from cheating girlfriends and sack-of-shit best-friends.
 This is me taking back control — of my life.
 What the fuck have you done lately?" ~from film Wanted